 There is no software update server available from HELIOS.
 However, there are free solutions available, e.g. Reposado (see https://github.com/wdas/reposado).

 HELIOS offers a range of maintenance options to ensure that customers receive help in case of performance and compatibility problems, as well as for product updates and upgrades.
-The following is available:
+The following are available:

 Free Tech Infos